 “Fate often saves an undoomed man if his courage holds.”

 Recorded live before an adult audience at Grendel’s Den on Harvard Square in Cambridge, Massachusetts, here is a powerful, intimate, funny and terrifying performance of Beowulf: The Only One, Odds Bodkin’s storyteller’s version of the oldest piece of literature in the English language.
-Introducing the story while playing Celtic harp, Bodkin then switches to 12-string guitar to score this 70-minute tour de force.
+Introducing the story while playing Celtic harp, Bodkin then switches to 12-string guitar to score this one-hour and twenty-minute tale.

-First meet Hrothgar, the Danish King, and then Grendel––the giant wolf-demon who comes each night to kill men and devour them.
+First meet Hrothgar, the Danish King, and then Grendel––the giant wolf-demon who comes each night to kill and devour men, or thanes, as they were called.
 Then meet Beowulf, the all-too-human hero who journeys with his thanes to repay Hrothgar for saving Beowulf’s father long ago.
-How Beowulf kills Grendel with his bare hands, and then hunts down Grendel’s Mother in her deep water cave is only part of the tale.
+How Beowulf kills Grendel with his bare hands, and then hunts down Grendel’s Mother, an older demon, in her deep water cave, is only part of the tale.
 The rest takes place fifty years later, when Beowulf, now king of the Geats, must face a fire-breathing dragon.
 Once again, Beowulf knows he is the only one who can do it.

 In classic bardic fashion, Odds Bodkin creates vivid character voices for Beowulf, Hrothgar, Grendel and his Mother, Unferth, Wyglaf and others while playing his musical instruments.